Red states and blue states: Demographics

 Although the Electoral College determines the presidential election, a more precise measure of how the country actually voted may be better represented by either a county-by-county or a district-by-district map.
 By breaking the map down into smaller units (including many blue counties lying next to red counties), these maps tend to display many states with a purplish hue, thus demonstrating that an ostensibly blue or red state may, in fact, be closely divided.
 Note that election maps of all kinds are subject to errors of interpretation.

 Urban versus rural

-These county-by-county and district-by-district maps reveal that the true nature of the divide is between urban areas and inner suburbs and rural and exurban areas.
-In the 2008 election, most voters in most rural counties voted for Republican John McCain.
-Minnesota, New York, and Maryland, all of which Obama won state-wide, show this example with some exceptions.
-Inversely, in solidly red states, most voters in most urban counties voted for Democrat Barack Obama; good examples for this would be Dallas County, Texas and Fulton County, Georgia (the locations of major U.S. cities Dallas and Atlanta, respectively).
-Both provided Obama with double-digit margins of victory over McCain.
-An even more detailed precinct-by-precinct breakdown demonstrates that in many cases, large cities voted for Obama, and their suburbs were divided.
+These county-by-county and district-by-district maps reveal that the true nature of the divide is between urban areas and inner suburbs versus rural and exurban areas.
+In the 2020 election, most voters in most rural counties voted for Republican Donald Trump.
+Georgia, Nevada, Pennsylvania, and Wisconsin, all states Biden won statewide, are good examples of this with some exceptions.
+Inversely, in solidly red states, most voters in most urban counties voted for Democrat Joe Biden; good examples for this would be Orleans Parish, Louisiana, and Davidson County, Tennessee (the locations of major U.S. cities New Orleans and Nashville, respectively).
+Both provided Biden with double-digit margins of victory over Trump.
+An even more detailed precinct-by-precinct breakdown demonstrates that in many cases, large cities voted for Biden, and their suburbs were divided.

-Socioeconomics

-In the 2008 elections, both parties received at least 40% from all sizable socioeconomic demographics, except that McCain (Republican) received 37% from voters earning $15,000–$30,000, and 25% from voters earning under $15,000, according to exit polling.
-In 2008, college graduates were divided equally; those with postgraduate degrees voted for Obama by an 18% margin.
-By household income, Obama got a majority of households with less than $50,000 in annual income.

-McCain got a slight majority (52% to 47%) of households consisting of married couples; Obama led almost 2–1 (65% to 33%) among unmarried voters.
-McCain held the more suburban and rural areas of both the red and blue states, while Obama received the large majority of the urban city areas in all the states.
-Independent candidate Ralph Nader did not win any electoral votes, yet he received 2% of the vote of voters from high-income households and voters with graduate degrees.

-Rate of union membership

-Age, gender, marital status and religion

-As a group, adults younger than age 40 voted for Obama.
-More married men voted for McCain, but more single men voted for Obama.
-Generally, the same held true for married versus single women, but a greater percentage of women overall voted for Obama than for McCain.
-Catholic and Protestant Christians were more likely to vote for McCain than for Obama, whereas voters of other faiths, as well as secular atheist and agnostic voters, predominantly favored Obama.
-White, middle-aged, Christian, married males made up McCain's largest constituency.